 Groceries are a relative bargain.
 Coffee at a café averages .60 cents, and my local museum, which is fantastic, has an admission price of .61 cents—and that included a copy of a full-color exhibition catalog!

 Quality & Way of Life

 For now, I have private insurance, for a 1/4 of the cost of my US plan, with benefits beyond anything I’ve ever had.
-I’ve yet to use the plan, but am optimistic about the quality and process.
-I may end up keeping it even when I qualify for SNS, as the cost is so low compared to what I’m used to.
+I’ve yet to use the plan but am optimistic about the quality and process.
+I may end up keeping it even when I qualify for SNS, as the cost is comparatively low compared with my U.S. premiums.

 Financial & Tax Benefits

 The Portuguese government has created several attractive plans for people like me who want to live here but earn money elsewhere (you don’t come to Portugal to get a job).